-The Remuneration Committee at its meeting on 13 December 2013 proposed nil amount (2012: nil amount)

-as base award for all the participants.
-The Board of Directors on 13 December 2013 approved the Remuneration Committee proposal.
+The Remuneration Committee at its meeting on 21 November 2014 proposed nil amount (2013: nil amount) as base award for all the participants.
+The Board of Directors on 21 November 2014 approved the Remuneration Committee proposal.

 Share-based payment transactions: On 1 September 2010, the Company made grants under the Discretionary Share Option Plan (the "DSOP"), with eligibility for executive directors and employees, and the Group Share Award Plan (the "Plan"), with eligibility for all employees and Directors.
 The total shares under option and award amounted initially to 1,520,000 (DSOP shares: 1,020,000 & Plan: 500,000) and there were no cash settlement alternatives.
 The final vesting date for these awards was in September 2013.
 The performance targets were not met therefore the options lapsed.
-As at 31 December 2013, an amount of U.S.\$678 (U.S\$531 as at 31 December 2012 and U.S.\$147 recognised within 2013) was de-recognised.
+Therefore, as at 31 December 2014, there was no share based payment transactions (gain of U.S.\$531 as at 31 December 2013).